FlexibleEngineCloud/provider-flexibleengine/docs/Configuration.md

 The FlexibleEngine provider requires credentials for authentication to Flexible Engine.
 This can be done in one of the following ways:

-* Authenticating using a base-64 encoded service account key in a Kubernetes Secret.
 * Authenticating using AK/SK

 ### Generate a Kubernetes Secret

-Create a JSON file containing the Flexible Engine account credentials.
+Create a JSON file containing the Flexible Engine account credentials (AK/SK).

 Here is an example key file: